-Use the Port Isolation Configuration page to prevent communications between customer ports within the same private VLAN.
+Use the Port Isolation Configuration page to prevent communications between customer ports within the same VLAN.

-Ports within a private VLAN (PVLAN) are isolated from other ports which are not in the same PVLAN.
-Port Isolation can be used to prevent communications between ports within the same PVLAN.
-An isolated port cannot forward any unicast, multicast, or broadcast traffic to any other ports in the same PVLAN.
+Port Isolation can be used to prevent communications between ports within the same VLAN.
+An isolated port cannot forward any unicast, multicast, or broadcast traffic to any other ports in the same VLAN.